Clare and Limerick to be included in mica redress scheme as €2.2bn cost rises by €500m

 Two more counties - Clare and Limerick - are to be added to the Government's defective block redress scheme this week as the €2.2bn projected cost of rebuilding mica-affected homes is set to rise by €500m.

-Legislation for the scheme will formally come to Cabinet this week and ministers will be told that the two counties had made submissions to be covered.
+Legislation for the scheme will formally come to Cabinet today and ministers will be told that the two counties had made submissions to be covered.

 It is expected that the inclusion of the two counties will be accompanied by warnings that the previous €2.2bn estimated cost has grown by €500m.